robertlight/XBlock/doc/guide/xblock.rst

 BlockScope.USAGE:
 - UserScope.NONE: Settings.
 You want something to be true for an entire course, but it is not specific to any users.
 - UserScope.ONE: User state.
 You want to keep track of questions a user has answered correctly and incorrectly.
 - UserScope.ALL: User state summary.
 You want to compare how all the users are doing in a course.

 BlockScope.DEFINITION:
 - UserScope.NONE: Content.
 You have some content you would like to share across several courses (i.e., a table of math formulas), but it is not specific to any user.
 - UserScope.ONE: Multi-course user state.
 You want to keep track of the user's state across multiple courses.
 - UserScope.ALL: Multi-course user state summary.
 You want to compare how all users in all math courses are doing.

 BlockScope.TYPE:
 - UserScope.NONE: XBlock content.
 You have information related to this XBlock's functionality that needs to be shared across all XBlocks of its type, but it is not user-specific.
 - UserScope.ONE: User preferences.
 In courses where this XBlock is present, you want to keep track of what preferences the user has chosen (for instance, selecting a particular type of display for the XBlock)
 - UserScope.ALL: User XBlock-related interaction summary.
 In courses where this XBlock is present, you want to compare the different ways users interact with that XBlock.

 BlockScope.ALL:
 - UserScope.NONE: Global settings.
 You want to establish information that all XBlocks anywhere should have access to.
 - UserScope.ONE: User information.
 You want all XBlocks of all types to be able to access basic information such as user name, geographic location, language, etc.
 - UserScope.ALL: User demographics.
 You want to be able to aggregate data for all users in all courses.

 **A note about sharing data across XBlocks:** Sharing data between two blocks that are not scoped to know about each other is difficult.
 In particular, the only way to share information across differently-scoped blocks is by putting that data in ALL.
 However, putting data in ALL can introduce scoping and name conflict issues.
-For instance, if two blocks that are both scoped to ALL have the same field name, both blocks will actually be pointing to the same data.
+For instance, if two fields that are both scoped to ALL have the same field name, both blocks will actually be pointing to the same data.

-For this reason, we encourage developers to be careful when deciding how to scope their XBlocks, taking into account this limitation.
+For this reason, we encourage developers to be careful when deciding how to scope their fields, taking into account this limitation.

 XBlocks declare their fields as class attributes in the XBlock class